 An ideal solution would be to have an array of intelligent, automated tools or processes that remove, or at least minimize human intervention.
 Another possibility would be software that corrects itself, again no human intervention.
 Such things simply have not existed for software in the past.
 That’s why quality management has historically never been a fundamental part of the software creation process.
 It is only in the last 3-4 years that we have seen a glimmer of hope that this is starting to change.

-RETURN TO PROFESSIONAL BIOGRAPHY
+RETURN TO RESUME RETURN TO PROFESSIONAL BIOGRAPHY